dee-see/dee-see.github.io/_posts/2019-08-03-firebase-remote-config-dump.md

 end
 ```

-If the app have the necessary config information or if the response from the HTTP request is
+If the app doesn't have the necessary config information or if the response from the HTTP request is

 ```json
 {